 - Licensed or eligible for licensure in Massachusetts on July 1

 - Residency candidates should complete an electronic residency application using ASHP PhORCAS, which will include:

 - Three (3) letters of recommendation including one from a faculty member and one from an employer

 International applicants must have completed a pharmacy education of international training program from the Massachusetts College of Pharmacy and Health Sciences (MCPHS) University or be part of a MCPHS affiliate agreement, in addition to the above requirements.

-Each resident receives a comprehensive benefits package that includes 10 days vacation/sick time, health insurance, and financial assistance for attending the Eastern States Conference for Pharmacy Residents and Preceptors (with project to present and Residency Program Director approval.)
+Each resident receives a comprehensive benefits package that includes 10 days of vacation/sick time, health insurance, and financial assistance for attending the ASHP Midyear Clinical Meeting and Eastern States Conference for Pharmacy Residents and Preceptors (with project to present and Residency Program Director approval).